Mark Sanchez: 2009 season

+The New York Jets drafted Sanchez in the first round as the fifth overall pick in the 2009 NFL draft, making him the first quarterback selected by the Jets in the first round since Chad Pennington went 18th overall in the 2000 NFL draft.
+To select Sanchez, the Jets traded their first and second round selections and three players, Kenyon Coleman, Abram Elam, and Brett Ratliff, to the Browns.
+At the time, the selection was lauded as good value for both the team and Sanchez.

+Sanchez reached an agreement with the team on June 10, 2009, signing a five-year, $50 million contract, with $28 million guaranteed.
+It is the largest contract the Jets signed a player to in franchise history.

 Heading into his rookie training camp, Sanchez was listed as the second quarterback behind veteran Kellen Clemens.
 Jets head coach Rex Ryan viewed the camp as an opportunity for both quarterbacks to compete against each other to determine the eventual starter for the 2009 season.
 On August 26, 2009, Sanchez was named the starter, becoming the first rookie quarterback to start the season for the team since Dick Jamieson in 1960.

 Sanchez started his first regular season NFL game against the Houston Texans on September 13, 2009, throwing his first touchdown pass, a 30-yard reception, to wide receiver Chansi Stuckey.
-Sanchez and the Jets won the game 24–7, with Sanchez throwing for 272 yards, a touchdown, and an interception.
+The Jets won by a score of 24–7 with Sanchez throwing for 272 yards, the aforementioned touchdown, and an interception.
 He was named the Pepsi Rookie of the Week for his performance in the game, the first of three consecutive Rookie of the Week awards.
-He played his first home game a week later versus the New England Patriots, a 16–9 victory; it was also his first AFC East division game and his first rivalry game.
+Sanchez played his first home game a week later against the New England Patriots, a 16–9 victory; it was also his first AFC East division game and his first rivalry game.
 It was the Jets' first victory over New England at home since 2000.
 With a 24–17 victory over the Tennessee Titans in Week 3, Sanchez became the first rookie quarterback in NFL history to start and win his first three games of an NFL season.
 However, his performance began to regress as he had a pass intercepted for a 99-yard touchdown return, and fumbled another attempted pass in the end zone for another touchdown, as the Jets fell to the New Orleans Saints in Week 4.
 These two plays were enough to spoil an otherwise strong outing from the Jets's defensive unit as the team dropped to a 3–1 record.
 Following the loss to New Orleans, Sanchez received criticism in a 16–13 overtime loss to the Buffalo Bills in Week 6 when he threw five interceptions against a lowly Bills defense that previously had only four interceptions all season long.
-The Jets ended their losing streak in a 38–0 victory against the Oakland Raiders in Week 7 however, Sanchez was criticized after he was seen eating a hot dog on the Jets' bench in the fourth quarter.
+The Jets ended their losing streak in a 38–0 victory against the Oakland Raiders in Week 7.
+Sanchez was criticized after he was seen eating a hot dog on the Jets' bench in the fourth quarter.